 The latest study on the underlying causes of CP moves us even closer to being able to prevent this life-long and debilitating disorder.
 But a good first step is pushing doctors and hospitals to reduce medical errors.

-If your baby was diagnosed with CP due to medical negligence, contact our professional personal injury lawyers in Boston for a free legal consultation.
+If your baby was diagnosed with CP due to medical negligence, contact our professional personal injury lawyers for a free legal consultation.